June 23, 2017

 In wintertime, set your thermostat at 68 degrees.
 Don’t reach for the controls when you feel chilly, add more layers of clothing before you resort to extra heating.
 A humidifier can also help to make your home feel warmer without adding too much additional cost.

 Setting the Temperature at Night in Winter

 Wrap up warm in bed at night and you should be fine with a temperature of around 62 degrees.
 If you like it warmer when you get up in the morning then set a timer to turn it up to 68 before you get out of bed each day.
 Programmable thermostats are easy to use and are beneficial.

 Adjust Your Thermostat Setting When You Go Away

 It’s also important to think about your settings when you are away.
-There is no point having your home cooled or excessively heated when you’re not going to be there.
-In summer you need it to be cool enough to combat humidity, and make it pleasant for your arrival home, but it doesn’t need to be as cool as if you were in.
+There is no point in having your home cooled or excessively heated when you’re not going to be there.
+In summer you need it to be cool enough to combat humidity and make it pleasant for your arrival home, but it doesn’t need to be as cool as if you were in.
 86 degrees is a fine level to set it at while you are away in summer.
-In winter, you need to keep your home warm enough to prevent pipes freezing, but you can safely drop it down to around 55 degrees without any problem.
+In winter, you need to keep your home warm enough to prevent pipes from freezing, but you can safely drop it down to around 55 degrees without any problem.